-Loading spatial data
+Loading location and spatial data

 - directly from a spatial database such as Microsoft SQL Server, Oracle or Postgres